-Is it even possible to completely forgive someone who cheated on you?
-Have you ever wondered what would it be like if you forgave and moved on – together or your separate ways?
+Is it ever possible to completely forgive someone who cheated on you?
+Have you ever wondered what it would be like if you forgave and moved on – together or on your separate ways?
 Forgiving someone who cheated on you is not an easy thing but many people do it and find their own peace.

-The value you attach to the relationship changes proportion the moment you find out your partner has been straying away from the relationship.
-And you might feel anger, betrayal and disappointment to the point you grieve beyond repair.
+The value you attach to the relationship changes its proportion the moment you find out your partner has strayed.
+You feel anger, betrayal, and disappointment to the point you grieve beyond repair.
 The concept of forgiveness after cheating can seem alien when you’re in this distraught state.

 8 Steps To Completely Forgive Someone Who Cheated On You

 Forgiving a cheating spouse or partner takes time; forgiveness does not come in a day.
 When the blow of infidelity is dealt to a relationship, it’s unrealistic to expect that you can just shake it off and move on as if nothing has happened.
 Sure enough, cheating can change the nature of your relationship in many ways, even if you choose to stay together.

 Ariana (name changed), who had to deal with the warning traits of a serial cheater in her husband, says, “Forgiving someone who cheated on you is hard.
 I am telling you this from personal experience because my husband has cheated on me several times.
 The first time it happened, it shocked me and I grieved for days.
 Then, he apologized and we mended the relationship.
 But he has been a serial cheater and he is in therapy now.
 I have forgiven him because he is a great father to our four children.”

 We asked our expert, is it possible to completely forgive someone who cheated on you?
 To that, Utkarsh says, “I will say yes to it.
 It is possible to forgive someone who has cheated on you although it depends on what cheating in a relationship truly means to you.
 If you consider infidelity a deal breaker and see cheating as equivalent to a ‘broken relationship’, then you might not be able to forgive the other person.